PrincetonUniversity/gpu_programming_intro/01_what_is_a_gpu/README.md

 ![gpu-overview](https://tigress-web.princeton.edu/~jdh4/gpu_as_accelerator_to_cpu_diagram.png)

 The diagram above and the accompanying pseudocode present a simplified view of how GPUs are used in scientific computing.
-To fully understand how things work you will learn more about memory cache, interconnects, CUDA streams and much more.
+To fully understand how things work you will need to learn more about memory cache, interconnects, CUDA streams and much more.

 [NVLink](https://www.nvidia.com/en-us/data-center/nvlink/) on Traverse enables fast CPU-to-GPU and GPU-to-GPU data transfers with a peak rate of 75 GB/s per direction.
 The hardware on the other clusters do not allow for direct GPU-GPU transfers.